 Naunova, K. von Essen, E. Rights of Nature or Rights of People to Nature?
-Exploring Practical Paths to Sustainability in Environmental Law.
-Ethics, Policy and Environment [under review]
+Exploring Practical Paths to Environmental Protection.
+Journal of Human Rights and Environment

 Peterson, M., Peterson, M.N., Peterson, T.R. von Essen, E. 2018.
 Environmental Ethics.
 Chapter In Silvy, N (ed).
 The Wildlife Techniques Manual. vol. 8.
 Johns Hopkins University.
 Baltimore [forthcoming]

 Rouet-Leduc, J. von Essen, E. 2019.
 The Compromises of Rewilding in Swedish Laponia : Implications for Nature Reconciliation.
 Journal of Transdisciplinary Environmental Studies: SI: People-Nature Reconciliation.
 17 (1), 38-54